nicolasbuchwalder/MTH9815-final/README.md

 ## Data Generation
 I generated the data from the datagenerator.py script in the python folder As said above, both the marketdata and prices files only have 7000 rows instead of 7m.
+For the prices, marketdata and trades, the data is generated sequentially for each bond, so first data of first bond, then second, etc..
 ## Bonds data
 The CUSIP come from the following website: [https://treasurydirect.gov/auctions/auction-query/](https://treasurydirect.gov/auctions/auction-query/)
 The coupon and PV01 data comes from the following website: [https://eiptrading.com/risk-management/](https://eiptrading.com/risk-management/)